The Time (band): Second reunion and the Original 7ven

 On April 21, 2016, group founder Prince was pronounced dead at his Paisley Park complex.
 Members of the band paid tribute to him in live performances and on social media.

 On the weekend of June 24/25, 2016, Morris Day & the Time appeared at a Prince Tribute in London organised by the charity Autism Rocks.
 The charity was supported by Prince with live shows, including his last in the UK.
 Alongside Morris and the Time were other artists influenced or otherwise involved with Prince including CeeLo Green, Mark Ronson and Larry Graham & Graham Central Station.

 On February 12, 2017, the original lineup of the Time played a brief two-song set at the Grammy Awards in Los Angeles, California, held at Staples Center as part of a tribute to Prince.
 The Time's appearance was followed by a performance by Bruno Mars.

 The band has been honored with a star on the exterior of the Minneapolis nightclub First Avenue, where both the original roster and the second lineup of the group performed (first in October 1981 and later in the film Purple Rain).
 The stars on the building recognize performers who have played sold-out shows or have otherwise demonstrated a major contribution to the culture at the iconic venue.
 Receiving a star "might be the most prestigious public honor an artist can receive in Minneapolis," according to journalist Steve Marsh.

+Monte Moir would first leave The Time shortly before the filming of Purple Rain.
+Despite returning to the band in 1990 and then staying for many more years, Moir would again leave The Time in 2019.
+However, he would briefly unite with The Time for their performance at the 2020 Grammy Award Salute to Prince.

+Jellybean Johnson, who had served as the drummer, and also in other roles, for The Time since its foundation, died on November 21, 2025 at the age of 69.